alekseyberegov/cpn_hammer/README.md

 To run openRTB bidder endpoint use the following python cli/Server.py run

-Because there a few dependencies for this application there a shell wrapper<br>
+Because there a few dependencies for this application there a shell wrapper to start the RTB bidder<br>
 `rtb_bidder.sh`

 This wrapper needs to know the directory where modules are located.
 To find them it uses the file:
 `~/.site-packages.env`

-You need to initialize this file with something like:<br<
+You need to initialize this file with something like:<br>

 `echo "./venv3/lib/python3.7/site-packages/" > ~/.site-packages.env`